Victor Henri Rochefort, Marquis de Rochefort-Luçay: Life

 When at length, in 1880, the general amnesty permitted his return to Paris, he founded L'Intransigeant in the radical and socialist interest.
 For a short time in 1885–86 he sat in the Chamber of Deputies, but found a great opportunity next year for his talent for inflaming public opinion in the Boulangist agitation.
 He was condemned to detention in a fortress in August 1889 at the same time as General Boulanger, whom he had followed into exile.
 He continued his polemic from London, and after the suicide of General Boulanger he attacked M. Constans, minister of the interior in the Freycinet cabinet, with the utmost violence, in a series of articles which led to an interpellation in the chamber in circumstances of wild excitement and disorder.

 The Panama scandals furnished him with another occasion, and he created something of a sensation by a statement in Le Figaro that he had met M. Clemenceau at the table of the financier Cornelius Herz.
 In 1895 he returned to Paris, two years before the Dreyfus affair supplied him with another point d'appui.
 He became prominent among the anti-Dreyfusards along with people such as Edouard Drumont and Hubert-Joseph Henry, and had a principal share in the organization of the press campaign.
 Subsequently, he was editor of La Patrie.
-As a result of his journalistic descent, this aristocratic author is remembered today as "the prince of press controversy" ("le Prince des polémistes").
+As a result of his aristocratic descent, this journalistic author is remembered today as "the prince of press controversy" ("le Prince des polémistes").